hpssjellis/my-3D-printing-stl/particle-photon/readme.md

-To download individual files click on "RAW" if github can not display the file it allows you to download it.
+To download individual 3D Printable .stl files click on "RAW" if github can not display the file it allows you to download it.

 when viewing .stl files.
 The mouse button zooms.